Molly’s Game is a good movie… with a big script problem.

 It’s fast-paced and frequently fun.

 In other words, it’s… fine.

-But what Molly’s Game isn’t, unfortunately, is a must-see movie.
-And that’s because Molly’s Game missing a crucial ingredient that every story needs in order to grip an audience both logically and emotionally.
+The real problem is that Molly’s Game is missing a crucial ingredient that every story needs in order to grip an audience both logically and emotionally.

 It’s hard enough to maintain your critical distance when a writer is directing from his own script, as screenwriting legend Aaron Sorkin (The West Wing, The Social Network) does here in his directorial debut.